DaMaHub/opendocumentrepository/readme.md

 # Known Issues

-For some transactions, dogecoin core reports an "Internal Server Error".
+* For some transactions, dogecoin core reports an "Internal Server Error".
 No idea what is happening there.
+* Especially on MacOS X  libnacl fails to find libsodium.
+An alternative is to just install it in the same directory where odr.py is situated.

 # License